 7. Soap and water

 This is a very useful jewelry cleaner recipe.
 Soap and water is a traditional approach to clean jewelry but works as well as any other types of homemade remedy mentioned here.
 This good old remedy works pretty well on dirty and tarnished jewelry, like it does on any other item.
-This remedy is considered as ideal for jewelleries like pearls or turquoise which are soft and porous.
+This remedy is considered ideal for jewellery like pearls or turquoise which are soft and porous.

 Take 2-3 cups of water and warm them.
 Add this water to a vessel and also add 2-3 drops of dish soap.
 Water will definitely work fine for this remedy, but for even finer and better results, you can opt for baking soda or seltzer water which is sodium free.
 These liquids contain carbonation which can help get the dirt and grime away quickly.
-You can also make use of laundry soap, or detergent for this.
+You can also make use of laundry soap or detergent for this.

 Once the soap has been added, stir the solution to mix it well and add the grimy jewelry pieces to it.
 After soaking the jewelry for some time, wash them off with clean lukewarm water and then dry them off with a clean soft cloth.
 Before keeping away these products, do make sure to air dry them as it wouldn’t do them any good if soap residues remain stuck.

 You can do some wonderful things with vodka, besides drinking it of course.
 This can be your very personal homemade jewelry cleaner.
 You can so easily clean your diamond ring at home with this drink.
 Vodka is considered the best to clean off gemstones, especially crystalline ones.
-It is better to not try this remedy onto any other kind of gemstones.
+It is better to not try this remedy on any other kind of gemstone.
 Only emeralds and diamonds will benefit fully from this home remedy.

 Few drops of this tasty drink helps clean off any kind of jewelry or glass.
 All you need to do is dip a clean and soft cloth in raw vodka and rub your gemstones with it.
 You can wipe away the dirt and grime from your jewelry in a few minutes and get them back to their usual shine.